pyrddlgym-project/pyRDDLGym-rl/README.md

 - ``stable-baselines3>=2.2.1``
 - ``ray[rllib]>=2.9.2``

-You can install this package, together with all of its requirements as follows
+You can install this package, together with all of its requirements as follows (assuming Anaconda):

 ```shell
 # Create a new conda environment